annmcnamara/D3-challenge/README.md

 ![Newsroom](https://media.giphy.com/media/YfRc9QhF2lBMQ/giphy.gif)

+## NOTE
+I left the `app2.py` which includes the bonus in the index.html.
+To see the first part of the homework simply change `app2.py` to `app.py` and it will show the static chart.

 ## Background

 The task for this project is to analyze the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.